Taipei Railway Workshop

-The Taipei Railway Workshop (臺北機廠) was the largest railway workshop of Taiwan Railways Administration.
+The Taipei Railway Workshop (臺北機廠) was the largest railway workshop of the Taiwan Railways Administration.
 For decades it manufactured and maintained thousands of railway vehicles.
-The workshop was established in 1935 to replace the original workshop, which had become inadequate.
+The workshop was established in 1935 to replace the original workshop, the Old Taipei Railway Workshop, which had become inadequate.
 It was the largest railway workshop ever built in Taiwan.
 The Governor-General of Taiwan recognized its establishment as a celebration of the Empire of Japan's rule of Taiwan for 40 years.

-The 16.82-hectare site on Civic Boulevard was the largest and oldest of its kind on the island.
+The 16.82-hectare site on Civic Boulevard was the largest and oldest kind on the island.
 It closed in 2012.
-It was constructed in 1930 and features distinctive structures such as a 168-meter-long train assembly shed.
+It was constructed in 1930 and featured distinctive structures such as a 168-meter-long train assembly shed.
 The operation was transferred to TRA Fugang Vehicle Depot (Chinese: 臺鐵富岡基地).
 The workshop was recognized as an "official national historic site" in 2015.
 The government of Taiwan says it is planning to transform the facility into a railway museum.